opensearch-project/opensearch-sdk-java/CREATE_YOUR_FIRST_EXTENSION.md

 ### Reading (GET) a document in an index

-We can now use the read handler function to get the document we just created, using its ID, which we will pass as a named parameter in the path.
-We can then get the document by ID.
+You can now use the read handler function to get the document you just created, using its ID, which you will pass as a named parameter in the path.
+You can then get the document by ID.

 ```java
 String id = request.param("id");
 GetResponse<CrudData> response = client.get(new GetRequest.Builder().index("crudsample").id(id).build(), CrudData.class);
 ```

-Adding in exception handling, the full handler method is:
+Adding exception handling, the following is the full handler method:

 ```java
 Function<RestRequest, RestResponse> readHandler = (request) -> {